Get Tech Tips

-Though the symptoms and consequences of oversized heating equipment are similar to those of air conditioners, you’ll notice that the focus throughout the article will be on the cooling side.
-Specifically, from the perspective of climate zone 1 (hot and humid).
+Though the symptoms and consequences of oversized heating equipment are similar to those of air conditioners, you’ll notice that the focus throughout the article will be on the cooling side—specifically from the perspective of climate zone 1 (hot and humid).

 So, what does an oversized system looks like?

-• Can’t keep the occupants comfortable throughout various rooms in the house.
+- It can’t keep the occupants comfortable throughout various rooms in the house.

-• Comfort complaints are intensified at night.
+- Comfort complaints are intensified at night.

 - The relative humidity is consistently high (over 55%) or, at best, goes through big swings throughout the day.
 These swings will normally track with the operation cycles.

-• Light films of condensation might be visible on supply vents.
+- Light films of condensation might be visible on supply vents.

-• Excessive noise from vents.
-Returns, supplies or both.
+- Excessive noise from vents—returns, supplies, or both.

-Run time is the obvious place to start.
-The lack thereof that is.
+Runtime is the obvious place to start—the lack thereof, that is.

 Oversized equipment will naturally result in larger and colder air volume being moved throughout the space.
-Invariably, the wall control will reach its setpoint faster and the system will cycle off before it had the chance to do its job.
+Invariably, the wall control will reach its setpoint faster, and the system will cycle off before it had the chance to do its job.

 What is its job exactly?

-If we are having average run cycles in the 10 to 15 minutes range, this won’t be enough to ensure that the whole evaporator surface reaches its design operating temperature, and dehumidifies the air before the system cycles off.
+If we have average run cycles in the 10-15 minute range, that won’t be enough to ensure that the whole evaporator surface reaches its design operating temperature and dehumidifies the air before the system cycles off.
 Therefore, the dehumidification capacity of the system will be consistently and greatly compromised, resulting in poor relative humidity control in the space.

 And to top it all off, the clients are ticked off!
-Not only did their electric bill not go down much if any, but now they are also uncomfortable.
+Not only did their electric bill not go down much, if any, but now they are also uncomfortable.

 So how can we fix it?

-When there is an oversized system connected to existing, older ductwork.
+Before we invariably end up talking about extending runtime or lowering airflow, I want to make a quick stop on static pressure, particularly when an oversized system is connected to existing, older ductwork.
 As soon as you start diagnosing the issue, you’ll run into a high external static pressure reading.
-At this point, a light bulb will go off in your head “it’s the ductwork”!
+At this point, a light bulb will go off in your head.
+“It’s the ductwork!”

-I get that it’s a controversial stance but, next time you realize you are in front of one of these situations ask yourself:
+I get that it’s a controversial stance, but next time you realize you are in front of one of these situations, ask yourself: